 In case of grey-box models, you must always construct the model object first and then estimate the parameters of the ordinary differential or difference equation.

-The following table summarizes the model constructors available in the System Identification Toolbox product for representing various types of models.
+The following table summarizes the model constructors available in the System Identification Toolbox product for representing various types of linear models.

 After model estimation, you can recognize the corresponding model objects in the MATLAB® Workspace browser by their class names.
 The name of the constructor matches the name of the object it creates.